 Then, the dynamics of \(V'\) and \(s'\) converge to the following fixed point:

 \end{restatable} \Cref{thm:cooperative} is similar in nature to \Cref{thm:coupling}.
-Once there is an alignment to the second positional feature, the dynamics is such that the alignment is not broken.
+Once there is alignment with the second positional feature, the dynamics are such that the alignment is not broken.
 Notably, we require the initialization to satisfy \Cref{eq:init_loss}.
-This is to ensure that the dynamics start with an initial decrease on the loss beyond the first saddle point characterized in \Cref{thm:cooperative}. \Cref{thm:cooperative} proves that a potential that characterizes the loss is monotonically minimized and this saddle is avoided.
-In \Cref{rem:init_loss}, we discuss how a small perturbation towards the second positional feature is sufficient to satisfy \Cref{eq:init_loss}.
+This ensures that the dynamics start with an initial decrease on the loss beyond the first saddle point characterized in \Cref{thm:coupling}: \Cref{thm:cooperative} proves that a potential characterizing the loss is monotonically minimized and this saddle is avoided.
+In \Cref{rem:init_loss}, we discuss how a small perturbation toward the second positional feature is sufficient to satisfy \Cref{eq:init_loss}.

-Finally, in \Cref{app:higher}, we extend our analysis to the specialization of an arbitrary head \(n\) after the system has acquired the first \(n-1\) features.
-Analogously to our previous derivation, we assume a single ``free'' head while the remainder of the ensemble is fixed at its optimal configuration.
-In contrast to the two-head case, we suppose that heads \(2\) through \(n-1\) have already specialized to positions \(2\) through \(n-1\), while all remaining heads, excluding the free one, retain the first feature and operate cooperatively with it.
+Finally, in \Cref{app:higher}, we extend the same argument to the specialization of an arbitrary head after the system has acquired the earlier features.
+In later phases, the previously specialized heads are treated as approximately fixed at their learned features, while the remaining coupled ensemble still represents the dominant feature and one free head offshoots toward the next feature.
+Together with \Cref{thm:bounded,thm:boundedcoop}, the analogous stability bounds show that each phase remains close to the corresponding idealized coupled dynamics for a finite, controlled time.